chrisfrank/rack-reducer/README.md

 The reason Reducer works with any ORM is that *you* supply the dataset and filter functions.
-Reducer doesn't need to know anything about ActiveRecord, Mongoid, etc -- it just `instance_exec`s your own code against your own dataset.
+Reducer doesn't need to know anything about ActiveRecord, Sequel, Mongoid, etc -- it just `instance_exec`s your own code against your own dataset.

 ### Security
 Rack::Reducer claims to "safely" map URL params to filters, but it accepts an